david-gaspard/msmodel/README.md

 ```
 make all
 ```
-If everything works properly, you should see a new `bin/` directory with the object files and two executables `msmain` and `msplot`.
+If everything works properly, you should see a new `bin/` directory with the object files and two new executables `msmain` and `msplot`.
 Additional test executables can be compiled using `make test`.
-To remove all the binary files of the program, enter `make clean`.
-This last command is more generally useful when there are changes to the code.
+To remove all the binary files, just enter `make clean`.
+This last command is generally useful when there are changes to the code.

 ## USAGE AND OPTIONS
 MSModel comes with two main executables, namely `msmain` and `msplot`.